 A typical Saturday night set on the main stage was shared with three other women, each providing the DJ with very specific song requests.
 I was always the Enigma or Nine Inch Nails girl with an occasional PJ Harvey thrown in for good measure.
 Pair that up with the Bel Biv Devoe and Naughty by Nature chicks and let the muddling ensue.
 It’s not that I didn’t appreciate a little Ice Cube with my INXS; I just didn’t feel sexy dancing on stage with them.
 I always felt like an extra on MTV’s Beach House.

-You’ll be surprised to learn that some strippers actually care about what music they dance to.
-I can’t speak for exotic dancers today, but back in my day (it’s official, I’m old) most us gals were known for our performance shows.
+Some may be surprised to learn that there were a few of us strippers who actually cared about what music we danced to.
+I can’t speak for the gals today, but back in my day (it’s official, I’m old) most us were known for our performance shows.
 Don’t get me wrong; the American Ballet Theatre wasn’t banging down the door, but there were costumes and choreography, and some of them were goddamned amazing.
 I used to sit in awe with my 21 year-old eyes popping in wonder at such beautiful women and their talent.
-A couple, more seasoned gals in their late 20′s come to mind.
+A couple, more seasoned gals in their late 20’s come to mind.

 Loretta, a raven haired vixen from the island of Kauai (and 1983 Penthouse Pet of the Month), was another showstopper; a feature dancer performing just a couple of times a year.
 Buzz in the air about her arrival equated to the club filled to capacity.
 I don’t know if Loretta invented chair show choreography, but she kicked serious ass with it on stage.

 I remember being star-struck by this exotic beauty who loved her pot and was never shy about it.
 If the smell of a burning joint bothered you, you knew not to hang out in the dressing room when Loretta was in town.

 Loretta’s Penthouse Cover – 1983